softchris/golang-book/05-misc/04-goroutines/README.md

 What's happening here is that we set up a for loop that runs forever, until closed.
 To ensure we break out of the for loop and not just the `select`, we add `label:`

+TODO, you can use range over the channel as well.

 ## Assignment - `SearchFiles()` with channels

 Let's take all our learning and add channels to the program we wrote containing a file searcher.